mentesniker/OpenQasmInterpreter/README.md

 ## Acknowledgements

-The token analyser as well as many other things needed in order to run the interpreter came from the [qiskit repo](https://github.com/Qiskit).
-My apportation was to create the pip package and some wrapping in order to run the interpreter.
+The token analyser and many other things needed in order to run the interpreter came from the [qiskit repo](https://github.com/Qiskit).
+My contribution was to create the pip package and some wrapping in order to run their interpreter.